HA Serum, Creams and Supplements

 Where is hyaluronic acid found in the skin?

-HA is found in the dermis at the periphery and interface of collagen and elastin fibers
+HA is found in the dermal layer of the skin in the extracellular matrix and concentrated at the periphery and interface of collagen and elastin fibers.

 What does natural hyaluronic acid do in the skin?